 If you were arrested in Ohio for operating a vehicle under the influence, there should be body camera footage from the officer, but there are no guarantees.
 Getting access to this video may help your defense.
 But depending on its contents, it could also tell you it’s time to find an alternate resolution.

-With the help of an experienced Luftman, Heck & Associates OVI lawyer, you can understand all your options and how to proceed.
+With the help of an experienced OVI lawyer from Luftman, Heck & Associates, you can understand all your options and how to proceed.
 Let us protect your rights and ensure they are respected throughout the process.

 Get the Bodycam Video of Your OVI